itsmeipg/mpv-config/README.md

 - https://www.reddit.com/r/mpv/comments/1au7ty2/dynaudnorm_or_loudnorm_audio_filters_for_everyday/
 - https://github.com/yt-dlp/yt-dlp/issues/7846

-# Things that bother me
+# Bugs/Things that bother me

 - MBTN_FORWARD and MBTN_BACK do not work with evafast/uosc.
 - No option in uosc to: Disable OSD text, auto scale elements and proximity by resolution.
 - uosc autoload feature does not work when file is already finished playing.
+- If scale-radius is not specified as a value between 0.5-16, it's value is managed by mpv and the property returns 0.
+It can't go back to "0/whatever value mpv gives it" if changed.